-Moving or Copying Citations in OpenOffice Writer
+Moving or Copying Citations in Apple Pages

-You can highlight any text that includes citations, Cut or Copy it, and then Paste it elsewhere in the document.
-You can do this with formatted or temporary (unformatted) citations.
+You can highlight any text that includes citations, then use the Cut or Copy, and then Paste commands to add it elsewhere in the document.

-To move or copy only the citation itself, make sure you highlight the entire citation (including any surrounding delimiters) as well as an extra character before and after the citation.
-Including the characters before and after the citation ensures that you include the hidden bookmark associated with the citation.
-(If the hidden bookmark is not part of the selection, you will copy plain text, and not an EndNote citation.)
-Then Cut (Ctrl+X) or Copy (Ctrl+C), and Paste (Ctrl+V) the citation elsewhere in the document.
+To move or copy only the citation itself, make sure you highlight the entire citation (including any surrounding delimiters).
+Then, Cut ($\Re+X$) or Copy ($\Re+C$), and then Paste ($\Re+V$) it elsewhere in the document.

-Deleting Citations in OpenOffice Writer
+Deleting Citations in Apple Pages